Username or Email Address

 Reset passwordorCreate account

 Search for Products, Case Studies or keywords and hit enter to search

 OpenText is a leading provider of digital information management products and services.
 Their core values encompass innovation and employee satisfaction.
 However, their London location is a hub for business services and sales teams, as well as visiting executives.
 In addition, clever use of our glass office partitions facilitated their path.

 LocationCannon Street, London

 Secondly, HOK’s design concept emerged from a thoughtful consideration of the client’s brief and core values.
 However, the essence was to deliver a bold new space in which OpenText’s professionals from multiple functions and legacy companies could intersect, collide and collaborate.
 Further encouraging unscheduled connections was key.
-Consequently, the way in which our glass office partitions were utilised enabled the client to deliver this collaborative space.
+Consequently, the way in which our glass office partitions were utilised enabled the client to deliver this collaborative space

 Furniture pairings enhanced the overall aesthetic and ergonomics – such as portable Bob stools in collaboration pods, and the rhyming lattice-effect chair-backs and table-legs in the open collaboration spaces.
-Such typical HOK attention to detail flows through into client spaces, media wall and individual design for each formal meeting room.
+The typical HOK attention to detail flows through into client spaces, media wall and individual design for each formal meeting room.

 In conclusion, Anouschka Walker, Senior Interior Designer at HOK said, “The client has received a unique space that fits their brand; enables their work, and helps their staff and customers innovate and perform.”